Terenceyuyue/varFEM/README.md

   - fem: contains all source files for solving various partial differential equations related to the revision of FEMs for the classical problems.

-  - variational: A new feature is the variational formulation based programming.
+  - varFEM: A new feature is the variational formulation based programming.
 It extends the applicaton in the fem folder.

 - example: includes all the test examples corresponding to the fem folder.